FalconPD/alwaysRostering/README.md

 system, including querying based on [roles](docs/roles.md) and classes, combining co-teacher rosters, and tracking teachers that are away on leave.

+Everything is in a `pipenv`, execute `pipenv shell` and set PYTHONPATH accordingly to run the scripts.

 In this directory you will find the following subdirectories and scripts:

 ## [Atlas](https://github.com/FalconPD/alwaysRostering/tree/master/Atlas)